Spectrum Imaging

 Microscope setup

-Set up the microscope in scanning mode and in the appropriate state for the spectrometer you wish to use.
-Refer to your microscope manufacturer's user manual for details.
+Set up the microscope in scanning mode and the appropriate state for the spectrometer you wish to use.
+For details, refer to your microscope manufacturer's user manual.

 Enter and configure the STEM SI technique

-STEM SI TechniqueWhen you configure your system for STEM spectrum imaging (SI) acquisition, you can control your STEM SI easily when you use Gatan Microscopy Suite® (GMS) software.
+STEM SI TechniqueWhen configuring your system for STEM spectrum imaging (SI) acquisition, you can easily control your STEM SI using DigitalMicrograph® software.

 In the home Techniques Manager, select the STEM SI button to open the STEM SI technique palette, which contains everything that is required for the experiment: